lauraa0055/CYOA/endings/end4b.md

 # Congratulations!
 You finished the math challenge.

-Result : Maybe you are there [Harvard], but you will be !
+Result : Maybe you are not there [Harvard] yet, but you will be !